nextcloud/app_api/docs/tech_details/api/routes.rst

 - ``url``: the route to be registered on the ExApp side, can be a regex
 - ``verb``: the HTTP verb that the route will accept, can be a comma separated list of verbs
-- ``access_level``: the numeric access level required to access the route, 0 - public route, 1 - Nextcloud user auth required, 2 - admin user required
+- ``access_level``: the name of the access level required to access the route, PUBLIC - public access without auth, USER - Nextcloud user auth required, ADMIN - admin user required
 - ``headers_to_exclude``: a json encoded string of an array of strings, the headers that the ExApp wants to be excluded from the request to it

 Unregister
 ^^^^^^^^^^

-ExApp routes are unregistered automatically when the ExApp is uninstalling.
+ExApp routes are unregistered automatically when the ExApp is uninstalling, or during the ExApp update before registering the new routes.